MirageNet/Mirage/doc/Articles/Guides/GameObjects/NetworkBehaviour.md

 Server RPC Calls are type-safe, have built-in security and routing to the player, and use an efficient serialization mechanism for the arguments to make calling them fast.

-See [Communications](../Communications/index.md) and related sections for more information.
+See [Server RPC](../RemoteCalls/ClientRpc.md) and related sections for more information.

 ## Client RPC Calls